 We’ll unbox and test a bunch of Open Farm’s products in this Open Farm pet food review.

 Verdict (if you’re in a hurry): Open Farm’s impeccable sourcing of ethical, human-grade ingredients earns it a thumbs up from us, and our dog, Hobbes, loves it too.
 Combine a Gently Cooked fresh food subscription with some of Open Farm’s other products to give your pup a rotational diet that will never bore them.

 In this review

 - Open Farm Dog Food unboxing video

 Open Farm Pet Food: At a Glance

 - No GMOs, antibiotics, or added growth hormones: All of Open Farm’s pet food is made with meat free from antibiotics and added growth hormones.
-All fruits and vegetables are non-GMO and organic.
+All fruits and vegetables are non-GMO and some are organic.

-- Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs and cats with food allergies.
+- Options for sensitive stomachs: Open Farm offers a wide variety of products to suit dogs with food allergies.
 You can view their sensitivity chart at the bottom of this page to see which products suit your pet’s needs.

 - Ethically sourced: 100% Certified Humane chicken, turkey, and pork; pasture-fed beef and lamb raised without antibiotics.
 Open Farm’s partner farms are regularly audited to verify humane standards are maintained.
 No animals are kept in cages.